sergey-frolov-pets/powerpoint-helpers/README.md

 # powerpoint-helpers
 _easy way to create professional presentations_

 If presentations is a part of your business - check your PowerPoint menu.
-You should see specialized Ribbon with tools, which should make your life easier.
+You should see specialized Ribbon with tools, which should make your work and life easier.

 If not, use this one.